mnlt/teleport/README.md

 How do I set up Next.js 15 app with Auth.js ... use teleport
 ```

+## What you save

+MCP tool definitions get loaded into every turn.
+In a multi-server setup, that's tens of thousands of tokens paid upfront - every turn, for schemas the agent may not use.
+Bigger context windows raise the ceiling, but they don't change the per-turn cost, cache invalidation, or the "process everything the tool returns" problem.

+Teleport skills don't pre-load.
+Nothing enters context from message one — no tool definitions, no schemas, no compounding across turns.
+A skill loads once, on demand, only when the agent actually needs it.

 ## Two paths, depending on how the MCP was installed

 Not every MCP stores its credential somewhere teleport can read.
 Both paths end up the same place: env var in `settings.local.json`, MCP disabled, skill hits REST API directly.